cometbroom/Dictionary_APP/README.md

 ![Image of the homepage](./readme-assets/Homepage%20screenshot.PNG)

+## Design

+I've made this app with HTML/CSS and vanilla javascript.
+It is SPA done with javascript.
+No database as it's using an external API for finding word meanings.

 ## Directions

 You have 2 tabs, one for Meaning (of words) and the other for Rhymes.
 On every tab you have an input for searching a word.
 You can enter any word and analyze them: